shreyateeza/JavaAssignments/README.md

 ## Telstra Graduate Program

-### This Repository contains Assignments submitted as a part of the Training
+### This Repository contains Aommssignments submitted as a part of the Training

 ### Batch: ** Java Full Stack Development **